-Microsoft installs or recommends the installation of certain Windows Store app like Candy Crush Soda Saga, Flipboard, and Twitter, Photoshop Express, Minecraft, etc, on a new Windows 10 system.
+Microsoft installs or recommends the installation of certain Windows Store apps like Candy Crush Soda Saga, Flipboard, Twitter, Photoshop Express, Minecraft, etc, on a new Windows 11/10 system.
 To do this, it makes use of the Microsoft Consumer Experiences feature.
-While you could easily remove these apps now, Microsoft may in future decide to push or recommend other apps.
+While you could easily remove these apps now, Microsoft may in the future decide to push or recommend other apps.

-If you do not want this happening, you will have to disable or turn off Microsoft Consumer Experiences in Windows 10.
+If you do not want this to happen, you will have to disable or turn off Microsoft Consumer Experiences in Windows 11/10.

 To turn off Microsoft Consumer Experience, you can make use of the Group Policy Editor or the Registry Editor.

 From the WinX Menu, open the Run box, type gpedit.msc and hit Enter to open the Group Policy Editor.

 Computer Configuration > Administrative Templates > Windows Components > Cloud Content

 Now, double-click on Turn off Microsoft consumer experience setting to open its Properties box.